unlockopen/orc2pdf/inventory.md

 ## Acknowledgments

-The following people have contributed to this document either directly or indirectly (e.g. by raising issues):
+The following people have contributed to this document either directly or indirectly (e.g. by raising questions):

-Andrew Katz,
 Anthony Harrison,
 Ayan Sinha Mahapatra,
 Christopher "CRob" Robinson,